Resources

 This comprehensive presentation by Marty Strange, for the Rural School and Community Trust, covers political lessons surrounding rural consolidation.

 There’s comparatively less written about how to consolidate well.
 Here’s one of the few articles I can find the topic (warning: it’s pretty dated, published in the late 1990s.
-But I think these common-sense strategies stand the test of time).
+But I think most of these common-sense strategies stand the test of time).

 Other resources for strong rural schools